 "YES,” insisted Poon, grabbing the score and bounding back to Spacyjane.

 “(There goes my last nerve...)”
 Fiona mutter-moaned to Vicki.

-“Go on and insist they do it your way—I’ll back you up,” Vicki tried to reassure her.
+“Go on and tell them to do it your way—I’ll back you up,” Vicki tried to reassure her.

-In the meantime Buddy Marcellus had commandeered the cellar turntable, putting on The Who by Numbers so he and Junior Nygren could boogie to “Slip Kid.”
-They had immediate dance-floor competition from Patrick Baxter and Susie Zane, who’d been asked to come by Laurie who wasn’t up for partying but longed to hear all about it.
-(Nonique, on the other hand, had politely declined Robin’s extraordinarily openminded secondhand invite: “Tell your Cocoa Krispie she can feel free to look in on us.”)
+In the meantime Buddy Marcellus commandeered the cellar turntable, putting on The Who by Numbers so he and Junior Nygren could boogie to “Slip Kid.”
+They had immediate dance-floor competition from Patrick Baxter and Susie Zane, who’d been asked to come by Laurie who wasn’t up for partying yet but longed to be there vicariously.
+(Nonique, on the other hand, had politely declined Robin’s openminded secondhand invite: “Tell your Cocoa Krispie she can feel free to look in on us.”)